 - For persons from risk areas: Please find Information here.

 Local public transport

 Please visit www.aseag.de to find out about the current situation in public transport.

 Border triangle (Germany/Belgium/Netherlands)

-- An overview of the travel advice and regulations can be found here.
+- There are various testing, quarantine and registration obligations when entering or leaving the Federal Republic of Germany or when entering or leaving the Netherlands or Belgium.
+An overview of the travel advice and regulations can be found here.

 Please note that especially this information is constantly changing and we therefore cannot guarantee its current validity.
 Information can be found on the website of the Foreign Office of the Federal Republic of Germany.